OneCrazyCoder/MMOGamepadOverlay/README.md

 ## Initial setup

 Place the executable wherever is convenient, keeping in mind that it will generate and read text files with the *.ini* extension in the same folder in which it is placed.
 When run for the first time, you will be prompted to create a **Profile**, which is associated with one or more *.ini* files that customize how the application looks and behaves.
 Multiple example profiles are provided to pick from as a base template.
 You can just choose to have a single profile and auto-load it every time, or have different ones for different games or even different characters for the same game.
-You will then be prompted if you want your profile to also automatically launch an associated game (if it is the first profile loaded when launching the app), for convenience.
+You will then be prompted if you want your profile to also automatically launch an associated game (if it is the first profile loaded when launching the app), for convenience, as well as the option to immediately customize the profile to set up your key binds and such.

 After that, load up the game and you should be able to use the controller to move your character, move the mouse, and perform actions.
 How that all functions depends on the game and the settings in your loaded Profile.